erikrikarddaniel/gtdb-trees/trees/README.md

    of anything after the focus name in the labels.

 10. Run replacement -- in *regexp* mode -- with "^.*f__" to "f__" to get
-    rid of anything precideng the actual name in the labels.
+    rid of anything preceding the actual name in the labels.

 11. Check for higher ranked leaf labels, e.g. "o__" in leaf nodes, and delete.
     Search, delete one, search again, repeat until the search gives no *leaf*